eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 In ESLint v5, the default parser will now always give the `...data` AST node the `RestElement` type, even if the (now deprecated) [`experimentalObjectRestSpread`](#experimental-object-rest-spread) option is enabled.
 This makes the AST compliant with the current ESTree spec.

 **To address:** If you have written a custom rule that relies on rest operators having the `ExperimentalRestProperty` type, you should update it to also work with rest operators that have the `RestElement` type.

+## <a name="jsx-text-nodes"></a> When using the default parser, text nodes in JSX elements now have type `JSXText`

+When parsing JSX code like `<a>foo</a>`, the default parser will now give the `foo` AST node the `JSXText` type, rather than the `Literal` type.
+This makes the AST compliant with a recent update to the JSX spec.

+**To address:** If you have written a custom rule that relies on text nodes in JSX elements having the `Literal` type, you should update it to also work with nodes that have the `JSXText` type.

 ## <a name="context-get-scope"></a> The `context.getScope()` method now returns more proper scopes